nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Parameter Definitions:**

 **samtools sort**
-- `--threads` - Number of parallel processing threads
+- `--threads` - number of parallel processing threads to use
 - `-o` - specifies the output file for the sorted reads
 - `sample.sam` - positional argument specifying the input SAM file